-Management uses segment income before tax to measure performance being the most relevant in evaluating the results of segments.
+Management uses segment income before zakat and income tax to measure performance being the most relevant in evaluating the results of segments.

 The accounting policies of the reportable segments are the same as the Group's accounting policies described in note 2 above.